 Review the information on the screen about the available parameters.
-See also Configuring Management Server URLs from the command line on page 29 for information about these parameters.
+See also Step 10: Change service credentials [Optional] on page 29 for information about these parameters.

 b When prompted, type the URL of a Management Server or Agent Manager concentrator to which you want the Agent Manager to connect, followed by the applicable parameters.
 For example: